 4. Waterproof Flea and Tick Topical for Large Dogs

-This topical treatment is applied directly to the skin and is designed to be waterproof, providing ongoing protection even after baths.
-It's suitable for larger dogs and comes in a multi-dose package for convenience.
+This topical treatment is applied directly to the skin and is designed to be waterproof, so it continues working after baths or rainy walks.
+It’s suitable for larger dogs and comes in a multi-dose package for convenience.
 The formula aims to break the flea life cycle with consistent use.

 What We Like: